sthakur369/TamperTrail/README.md

 ```

 Enter a password (8+ characters), click **Complete Setup**, and you're in.
 All routes are locked by a middleware guard until this step is complete — the system cannot be accessed without it.

-> **First boot** auto-seeds 25 realistic demo logs so the dashboard isn't empty when you arrive.

 ---